sferik/twitter-ruby/README.md

 # The Twitter Ruby Gem
-A Ruby wrapper for the Twitter REST and Search APIs
+A Ruby wrapper for the Twitter API.

 ## <a name="installation">Installation</a>
     gem install twitter